aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/convert-eml-to-msg-aspose-email-java/_index.md

 ---
 title: "Convert EML to MSG Using Aspose.Email for Java&#58; A Comprehensive Guide"
-description: "Learn how to convert EML files to MSG format using Aspose.Email for Java with this detailed guide, including setup instructions and code examples."
+description: "Learn how to convert eml to msg using Aspose.Email for Java in this detailed guide, covering setup, code, and troubleshooting."
-date: "2025-05-29"
+date: "2026-01-17"
 weight: 1
 url: "/java/email-conversion-rendering/convert-eml-to-msg-aspose-email-java/"
 keywords:
 - convert EML to MSG Java
 - Aspose.Email for Java conversion
 - email format conversion in Java
 ---

 {{< blocks/products/pf/main-wrap-class >}}